• start here

 During the booking season (1 October to 31 May), you are required to purchase a pass for the Overland Track prior to setting out on the trail.
 Only 34 spots are available to independent hikers on each day, so it’s definitely advisable to reserve this as early as possible, particularly if you’re hoping to hike in the summer months.

-Just as a note, it is not possible to reserve huts for this walk!
+>>> Note that it is not possible to reserve huts for the Overland Track!
 More about the campsites and huts under “What to expect on the trail”.

 Purchasing your National Parks Pass